 While I thoroughly enjoyed all-inclusive luxuries, it was the warmth of the cruising community that really won me over.
 That, and the moments that you could only experience travelling on sea: starting a new day on your private terrace, watching the sun rise on the Tyrrhenian Sea, and enjoying a balmy summer evening taking in the famed Santorini sunset from the ship’s beautiful teak-clad deck.

 Singapore Tatler exclusively covered the inaugural season of the Silver Muse.
-Find more exclusive travel intel here, and follow our adventures on Instagram with #TatlerTravels.
+For more travel intel, follow the #TatlerTravels hashtag on our Instagram account.
 Visit silversea.com for bookings and more information.